Home Aviation Jet Card vs Charter vs Fractional

 • Varied trip profile — different aircraft sizes for different trips → Charter, possibly with a jet card for your most common route or aircraft category.
 The right aircraft for each mission is more valuable than a fixed programme when your missions vary significantly.

 Many experienced private aviation users do not choose one model exclusively.
-A fractional owner whose aircraft isn’t available for a specific trip, or whose next trip requires a different aircraft size, supplements with on-demand charter.
+A fractional owner whose aircraft isn't available for a specific trip, or whose next trip requires a different aircraft size, supplements with on-demand charter.
 A jet card holder who encounters an unusually competitive charter quote on a low-demand route may book it rather than draw on their card hours.
-The models are not competing choices but complementary tools.

 What is the difference between a jet card and a charter?